ropensci/software-review/reviewer_template.md

 #### Final approval (post-review)

 - [ ] **The author has responded to my review and made changes to my satisfaction.
-I recemmend approving this package.**
+I recommend approving this package.**

 Estimated hours spent reviewing: